-"Release" means any unplanned of unpermitted discharge, leak, or spill of a potential contaminant including a hazardous material.
+"Release" means any unplanned or unpermitted discharge, leak, or spill of a potential contaminant including a hazardous material.

-"Secondary Containment Facility" means a second tank, catchment pit, pipe, or vessel that limits and contains liquid or chemical leaking or leaching from a primary containment area.
+"Secondary Containment Facility" means a second tank, catchment pit, pipe, or vessel that limits and contains liquid or chemical leaking or leaching from a primary containment area function of the permeability and slope of the aquifer.